seancyw/100-days-of-code/log.md

 **Thoughts:** Kinda blur on the most of the gpu concept and computation.
 Was thinking should I go do some course on basic computer science knowledge first instead.

 **Link to work:** [GPU-Programming](https://github.com/seancyw/GPU-Programming)

+### Day 48: February 23, 2017

+**Today's Progress**: Starting 'Intro to Computer Science' course in Udacity

+**Thoughts:** Stop what I do so far.
+As next week will be a big day, need to learn some computer sciences basic for preparation.

+**Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923